-Refugee, subsidiary or temporary protection: what differences?
+Refugee status, subsidiary or temporary protection: what differences?

-Verified 14 August 2019 - Directorate for Legal and Administrative Information (Prime Minister)
+Verified 04 April 2022 - Directorate for Legal and Administrative Information (Prime Minister)

-Refugee status shall be granted to the following persons:
+The refugee status shall be granted to:

-Subsidiary protection is the other form of protection.
+The subsidiary protection is the other protection.

 - Death penalty or execution